 Apache Hive is an open-source, distributed, fault-tolerant system that provides data warehouse-like query capabilities.
 It enables users to read, write, and manage petabytes of data using a SQL-like interface.
 Learn more about Apache Hive here.

 Apache Hive is natively supported in Amazon EMR, and you can quickly and easily create managed Apache Hive clusters from the AWS Management Console, AWS CLI, or the Amazon EMR API.
-Additionally, you can leverage additional Amazon EMR features, including direct connectivity to Amazon DynamoDB or Amazon S3 for storage, integration with the AWS Glue Data Catalog, AWS Lake Formation, Amazon RDS, or Amazon Aurora to configure an external metastore, and Auto Scaling to add or remove instances from your cluster.
+Additionally, you can leverage additional Amazon EMR features, including direct connectivity to Amazon DynamoDB or Amazon S3 for storage, integration with the AWS Glue Data Catalog, AWS Lake Formation, Amazon RDS, or Amazon Aurora to configure an external metastore, and EMR Managed Scaling to add or remove instances from your cluster.

 Features and benefits